 - Where can you find the bloggers and site owners who will help you achieve your goal?

 - How will those bloggers benefit from your outreach?

 1).
 What do you want to achieve?
 Creating content is just one piece of the puzzle.
 Promoting the content is the bigger, more difficult task.

-A recent study showed that 46% of people read blogs twice or more daily, proving there’s a large pool of readers for your own blog – but you have to reach them first.
+A recent study showed that 46% of people read blogs twice or more daily, proving that there’s a large pool of readers for your own blog – but you have to reach them first.

-If you want more readers for your content, then make it easy for them with a professional-looking blog design and well-written content.
+If you want more readers for your content, then make it easy for them, with a professional-looking blog design and well-written content.

-If you care about social shares, then write content that will inspire others to share it and make sure your share buttons are visible.
+If you care about social shares, then write content that will inspire others to share it and make sure that your share buttons are visible.

 The two goals above will definitely add more email subscribers to your list, so add an opt-in box to your site.

 In a nutshell, an effective blogger outreach can lead to: